-This user guide covers the steps for setting up and using the Wireless-G ADSL Gateway.
+This user guide covers the steps for setting up and using the ADSL2 Gateway with 4-Port Switch.

-• Chapter 1: Introduction

-This chapter describes the Wireless-G ADSL Gateway Wireless-G ADSL Gateway applications and this User Guide.

-• Chapter 2: Planning your Network

-This chapter describes the basics of networking.

-Chapter 3: Getting to Know the Wireless-G ADSL Gateway

-This chapter describes the physical features of the Gateway.

-Chapter 4: Connecting the Wireless-G ADSL Gateway

-This chapter instructs you on how to connect the Gateway to your network.

-Chapter 5: Configuring the Gateway

-This chapter explains how to use the Web-Based Utility to configure the settings on the Gateway.

-Appendix A: Troubleshooting

-This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the Wireless-G ADSL Gateway.

-Appendix B: Wireless Security

-This appendix explains the risks of wireless networking and some solutions to reduce the risks.

-Appendix C: Configuring IPSec between a Windows 2000 Computer and the Gateway This appendix instructs you on how to establish a secure IPSec tunnel using preshared keys to join a private network inside the VPN Gateway and a Windows 2000 or XP computer.

-Appendix D: Upgrading Firmware

-This appendix instructs you on how to upgrade the firmware on your Gateway if you should need to do so.

-Appendix E: Finding the MAC Address and IP Address for your Ethernet Adapter.

-This appendix describes how to find the MAC address for your computer's Ethenet adapter so you can use the MAC filtering and/or MAC address cloning feature of the Gateway.

-Appendix F: Glossary

-This appendix gives a brief glossary of terms frequently used in networking.

-This appendix provides the technical specifications for the Gateway.
+- Chapter 1: Introduction This chapter describes the ADSL2 Gateway with 4-Port Switch ADSL2 Gateway with 4-Port Switch applications and this User Guide. - Chapter 2: Planning Your Network This chapter describes the basics of networking. - Chapter 3: Getting to Know the ADSL2 Gateway with 4-Port Switch This chapter describes the physical features of the Gateway. - Chapter 4: Connecting the ADSL2 Gateway with 4-Port Switch This chapter instructs you on how to connect the Gateway to your network. - Chapter 5: Configuring the Gateway This chapter explains how to use the Web-Based Utility to configure the settings on the Gateway. - Appendix A: Troubleshooting This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the ADSL2 Gateway with 4-Port Switch. - Appendix B: Configuring IPSec between a Windows 2000 Computer and the Gateway This appendix instructs you on how to establish a secure IPSec tunnel using preshared keys to join a private network inside the VPN Gateway and a Windows 2000 or XP computer. - Appendix C: Upgrading Firmware This appendix instructs you on how to upgrade the firmware on your Gateway if you should need to do so. - Appendix D: Finding the MAC Address and IP Address for your Ethernet Adapter.
+This appendix describes how to find the MAC address for your computer's Ethernet adapter so you can use the MAC filtering and/or MAC address cloning feature of the Gateway. - Appendix E: Glossary This appendix gives a brief glossary of terms frequently used in networking. - Appendix F: Specifications This appendix provides the technical specifications for the Gateway.

-• Appendix H: Warranty Information

-This appendix supplies the warranty information for the Gateway.

-Appendix I: Regulatory Information

-This appendix supplies the regulatory information regarding the Gateway.

-• Appendix J: Contact Information

-This appendix provides contact information for a variety of Linksys resources, including Technical Support.
+- Appendix G: Warranty Information This appendix supplies the warranty information for the Gateway. - Appendix H: Regulatory Information This appendix supplies the regulatory information regarding the Gateway. - Appendix I: Contact Information This appendix provides contact information for a variety of Linksys resources, including Technical Support.

-Chapter 2: Planning your Network
+Chapter 2: Planning Your Network